llostinthesauce/acre/README.md

 # containerize

-# encrypt
+# encrypt, password protect

-# where to store user data?
+# where to store user data? database local

 # ignore models in git push for obvious reasons

+#